The minimum age to start training at Chelmsford Shotokan Karate Club is 4 years old.

-We also have a number of Nationally Qualified Instructors with Jane and Richard Naylor-Jones, in addition, being registered KUGB Assessors.
+We also have a Team of Nationally Qualified Instructors with Jane and Richard Naylor-Jones also being KUGB Assessors.
 Both are invited to teach at other Dojo's and have taught Internationally.
 The Instructors are assisted by a team of Young Leaders.

 Since 1967, Chelmsford Karate Club has been a member of the Karate Union of Great Britain.
 The KUGB is the largest and most successful single style Karate organisation in the UK.
 Being part of the KUGB ensures that we are able to maintain our high standards and continue to develop our Karate skills and knowledge.
-Furthermore, Jane and Richard Naylor-Jones are members of the KUGB Executive Committee responsible for Publicity and Promotion.
+Furthermore, Jane and Richard Naylor-Jones are members of the National Executive Committee..

 We are proud to be active members of the KUGB.